Digging in dirt. A classic childhood right of passage. But with a dessert?

 The Secret Ingredient

-As you know by now, I am always trying to take classic recipes and give them a twist.
+As you know by now, I always try to take classic recipes and give them a twist.
 I actually made a version of these dirt pudding cups as push up pops many years ago.
-They were really fun to serve at our Earth Day celebration, but a lilttle difficult for the kids to eat.
+They were really fun to serve at our Earth Day celebration, but a little difficult for the kids to eat.

 So, it’s time for an update.